graphprotocol/research/specs/graph-protocol-v1/subgraph-manifest/README.md

 # Subgraph Manifest

-**TODO** This is a near identical file (minus the header numbers) to the file in the Graph Node repository in the docs folder.
-I did not edit the rest of this file because I don't think there should be two files with the same information.
+**TODO** This file has moved to https://github.com/graphprotocol/graph-node.
+Please confirm.
+Datasets references this file with ../subgraph-manifest, so it needs to remain in this repo.

 ## Overview
 The Subgraph manifest specifies all the information required to index and query a specific subgraph.
 It is the entry point to your subgraph, so to speak.